VertebrateResequencing/wr/.docs/reliable/prompt.md

 - Gates: `make lint`, `make test`, `make race` clean.
 - Keep the independent harness tests in `.docs/reliable/harness/` as regression guards for F0 and the reproductions; the spec's own tests live in-package.

+## Notes (clarifications resolved)

+- **Scope / packaging (Q1):** Deliver ONE spec covering the full recommended stack — Idea 3 (counters), Idea 2 (non-blocking startup), Fix 1f (decoupled status), Fix 1c (local-scheduler recover-once), Fix 1d (map freelist + compaction) — organised as separate implementation **phases in that priority order**, each independently reviewable/mergeable.
+F0 (a19d390) is the done baseline.
+Idea 4-full (separate-process projector) and Idea 5-full (hot/cold storage split / SQLite) are explicitly **out of scope** (reserved for future/extreme scale).
+- **Counter recompute / migration (Q2):** The one-off recompute for existing DBs must **not block startup** — run it as a background task after the manager is responsive (consistent with Idea 2).
+Operations start immediately; the web-UI "complete" counts may under-report only during that one-time post-upgrade window.
+The recompute must be crash-safe / re-runnable and must reconcile correctly with archive increments happening concurrently (compute from a consistent read-tx snapshot and add to the counter, rather than overwrite).
+  Runtime drift is prevented by construction: the counter is incremented in the **same bolt transaction** as the archive write.
+Do **not** add an expensive automatic periodic full-verify — the recompute is the repair tool (re-runnable);
+  log any detected anomaly for an admin-triggered recompute.
+- **Recovery mechanism (Q3):** Idea 2 uses the **minimal reorder** (respond first;
+  `loadPriorState` in a background goroutine).
+Recovered jobs becoming reservable in a single batch at the end of background recovery is acceptable **because Idea 3 makes recovery cheap** (seconds, no history scan).
+Chunked/streaming/ dependency-aware progressive recovery is **out of scope** (revisit only if recovery is ever slow). **Do** include lightweight recovery **progress reporting** (manager status / log shows "recovering: N/M restored") so a slow recovery is never mistaken for "hung".
+Guard the concurrency the trial flagged: protect `recoveredRunningJobs`; ensure a client re-adding a job that is also being recovered cannot yield a wrong final state; preserve dependency ordering.